MasonRemaley/AnthropicStudios/press.md

 # Description

-*Way of Rhea* is an upcoming narrative driven puzzle side scroller about the space humans take up in the world.
-In the game, you can only interact with objects in the world that match your current color, and therefore must use the color changing orbs and teleporters scattered throughout the world to navigate its puzzles.
+*Way of Rhea* is a puzzle platformer that begins with two simple rules:

+- You can only interact with items in the world that match your current color
+- You can use the color changing orbs scattered throughout the world to change colors

+As the game progresses, classic mechanics you've seen in other games are reintroduced—as well as some new ones.
+With each new mechanic, you're challenged to take advantage of its interaction with the original two rules and any other mechanics you've already mastered to solve the puzzle at hand.

 Anthropic Studios is a small indie studio founded in 2018 with collaborators working out of California, New York City, Washington DC, and Pennsylvania.